-Many Canadian home based business owners use their personal vehicles as business vehicles.
-From a tax standpoint this is advantageous, as you can still claim the business portion of vehicle use expenses, including:
+Many Canadian home-based business owners use their personal vehicles as business vehicles.
+From a tax standpoint, this is advantageous, as you still can claim the business portion of vehicle use expenses, including:

 - Fuel and oil

 - Supplemental insurance for business purposes is fully deductible.
 If your vehicle is not insured for business use and you have an accident while on business your insurance company is likely to deny your claim.

 - Interest on money borrowed to purchase a vehicle used for business.
 The Canada Revenue Agency (CRA) limits the amount of interest you can deduct.

 - Accident repairs if you were driving for business purposes when the accident took place.

 Vehicle expenses are itemized on the motor vehicle section of the T2125 Statement of Business or Professional Activities.

 Tax Tip: As you can deduct only a portion of your automobile expenses when you have a vehicle that you use for both business and personal use, the CRA requires you to keep a record of the total kilometers you drive and the kilometers you drive to earn income.
 Your automobile expenses claims are prorated for the business portion of the total kilometers driven in a tax year.
 Vehicle logbooks are available from office supply stores.

 You can deduct insurance premiums for buildings, machinery, and equipment you use for your business, and this includes home-based business insurance.